matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 All current endpoints within `/_matrix/identity/api/v1/` will be duplicated into `/_matrix/identity/v2`.

-Any request to any endpoint within `/_matrix/identity/v2`, with the exception of `/_matrix/identity/v2` and the new `/_matrix/identity/v2/account/register` may return an error with `M_UNAUTHORIZED` errcode with HTTP status code 401.
+Any request to any endpoint within `/_matrix/identity/v2`, with the exception of `/_matrix/identity/v2` and the new `/_matrix/identity/v2/account/register` and `GET /_matrix/identity/v2/terms` may return an error with `M_UNAUTHORIZED` errcode with HTTP status code 401.
 This indicates that the user must authenticate with OpenID and supply a valid `access_token`.

+These endpoints require authentication by the client supplying an access token either via an `Authorization` header with a `Bearer` token or an `access_token` query parameter.

 The existing endpoints under `/_matrix/identity/api/v1/` continue to be unauthenticated.
 ISes may support the old v1 API for as long as they wish.
 Clients must update to use